sajjadsajux/sajjadsajux/README.md

 ### About Me

-I'm a passionate full stack web developer who enjoys learning and creating useful web applications.
-I love turning ideas into digital solutions and improving my skills by building real-world projects.
-My current focus is on modern JavaScript frameworks and backend development.
+Hi!
+I'm learning to build full-stack websites using the MERN stack.
+I’ve already worked with HTML, CSS, JavaScript, React, React Router, and MongoDB.
+I enjoy turning ideas into real web applications.
+Right now, I’m focusing on improving my frontend and backend skills by building projects, practicing daily, and exploring new tools step by step.
+My goal is to become a confident full stack developer and work on real-world projects that help people and solve everyday problems.

 ### 🔭 Currently Working On:
 - 🚀 A local event discovery platform using React and Firebase